-The figures reported in last Friday's jobs report are a net total: Jobs gained minus jobs lost.
-The data reported Tuesday, in the Job Openings and Labor Turnover survey, are more detailed.
+Those figures are a net total: Jobs gained minus jobs lost.
+The data reported Wednesday, in the Job Openings and Labor Turnover survey, are more detailed.
 They calculate total hires, as well as quits and layoffs.
-Tuesday's JOLTS data contain figures for May, and are a month behind last week's jobs report.
+Wednesday's JOLTS data contain figures for June, a month behind last week's jobs report.